ANA Test (Antinuclear Antibody) is a blood-based test that helps to detect the presence of any kind of autoimmune disorder in the patient’s blood.

 Frequently Asked Questions About ANA Test

 ANA Test (Anti-nuclear Antibody) is a blood-based test that helps to detect the presence of any kind of autoimmune disorder in the patient’s blood.
 An auto-immune disorder is an abnormal condition where our immune system attacks the healthy protein cells in our body.

 Generally, our immune system forms several antibodies that help our body to fight infection.
-But often these protective antibodies turns into autoantibody and targets our healthy cells and tissues mistakenly.
-These autoantibodies can damage our skin, muscles, joints and other body parts.
+But often these protective antibodies turn into autoantibody and targets our healthy cells and tissues mistakenly.
+These autoantibodies can damage our skin, muscles, joints, and other body parts.

 ANA (Antinuclear antibody) is a type of autoantibody that functions against certain components found in the nucleus of a cell, hence it is called as anti-nuclear”.
 These Antinuclear antibodies can cause some autoimmune disorders such as

 - Addison Disease,

 - and Pulmonary Fibrosis.